BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 in clang O3 the value is what we expect (985\*3), in gcc, we get an error for using an uninitialized value, if we add address sanitizer flag `--fsanitize=address` we see a warning about "stack-use-after-scope".

-1. must run all test with address sanitizer enabed
+1. must run all test with address sanitizer enabled
 2. must run both release and debug builds with address sanitizer

 we actually only rarely want constexpr variables, we should use `static constexpr` instead. we want to force a static storage and initialization of those variables.